Ayano-Maysky District: Geography

 The district has two climatic zones: a sharply continental and a maritime continental.
 The villages of Aim, Dzhigda, and Nelkan are located in the former, and Ayan belongs to the latter.
 Areas along the coast receive much precipitation and have a frequent share of cloudy days, storm winds, and blizzards.
 Average winter temperatures range from -16 C to -20 C; average summer temperatures—from +18 C to +20 C.

 The impact of the Sea of Okhotsk on the coastal region is constant and as it moves west inland toward the Dzhugdzhur mountain range and becomes weaker the impact creates a climatic subzone, transforming the maritime climate into a sharply continental one.
 The ridge of the Dzhugdzhur Mountains demarcates the border between two climates.
+The Maya, Maymakan, Ulya and Mati are among the rivers flowing in the district.

 A unique orographic feature of the region is the circular, crater-like Kondyor Massif.
 Minerals mining in the district includes one of the largest Zirconium reserves in Russia, at the Algama mine.

 In the sharply continental zone, which gets very little precipitation and is humidity free, average winter and summer temperatures vary from -40 to -45 C and from +26 to +30 C respectively.